heremaps/here-search-demo/docs/developers.md

 #### From a local git clone

-To test the JupyterLite page locally, run from the local git repository:
+To test the jupyterlite page locally, run from the local git repository:

    ```
-   $(find . -name "lite-run.sh")
+   src/here_search/demo/scripts/lite-run.sh
    ```

 Option `-n` only builds the page and does not serve it.